 This drug will eventually slow down the brain’s natural, internal painkiller production.
 Once this happens, it can become difficult to suddenly stop using these painkillers.
 Other people develop serious and longstanding addictions to Vicodin (or similar drugs) as they move from taking the drug appropriately to misusing the drug.

-Other people come to Vicodin abuse without ever seeing a doctor.
-These people may borrow drugs from others when they are in pain, or they may take the pills for simple recreational purposes, hoping to feel extraordinary sensations that can help them step out of their own lives for awhile.
-These users might also feel that Vicodin is benign, since they can access it easily.
+Some people begin misusing Vicodin without ever seeing a doctor.
+These people may borrow drugs from others when they are in pain, or they may take the pills for simple recreational purposes, hoping to feel extraordinary sensations that can help them step out of their own lives for a while.
+They may mistakenly think that Vicodin is harmless, since they can access it easily.

 While each person addicted to Vicodin is likely to behave in different ways due to the abuse, many people who are addicted may:

 - Seem sleepy or dazed much of the time